 Whizz Education: “As technology evolves, and resources and budgets in mainstream education continue to be squeezed, greater awareness and evidence of the cost/benefit ratios of AI tutoring systems will unfold.
-This will likely result in their mainstream adoption and deployment as a new normal, serving to democratise tuition as a benefit available to all.”
+This will likely result in their mainstream adoption, serving to democratise tuition as a benefit available to all.”

 An initial in-depth consultation assesses each pupil’s individual needs so that they can subsequently be assigned to their most suitable tutors and groups.

 Tuiton programs integrated seamlessly into a school’s educational strategy, ensuring targeted support is provided to the right pupils at the right time.

 A maths virtual tutor that can assess strengths and weaknesses; adapt to student progression; offer direct support, and reinforce to facilitate subject mastery.